Polyhouse Farming Success Story: How an Infosys Engineer Built a Profitable Farm

 Tamil nadu 16 min read Rani Singh

-When Arul came back to India, one decision was already made.
-He was not going to farm the way most farmers around him did.
-That was not stubbornness.
-It was a business calculation.
+When Arul returned to India, one decision was already clear — he would not farm the way most farmers around him did.

-Polyhouse farming is a different equation.
 Here is what drew Arul to it — and what draws farmers from across India to protected cultivation today:

 • Year-round production — You grow on your schedule, not the weather's.
 Market demand, not the monsoon, sets your crop calendar.